 Drawing is not like building an Instagram library or a Pinterest reference board: they are external.
 Drawing is internal, drawing builds your personal visual library of images that form your imagination.

 You will be learning to draw in our purpose built Drawing Studio.
 Here you will have help to begin your creative journey in drawing in furniture design.
-With a very small group of three or four and a tutor there to help and guide you, this is an intimate and transformative creative experience.
+With a very small group and a tutor there to help and guide you, this is an intimate and transformative creative experience.

 Be prepared for a mixture of feelings during the course.
 It will be a different kind of work, a different kind of thinking, ultimately rewarding and uplifting.

 Being able to transfer the information you see in front of you down on to paper is a vital skill for any furniture designer.
 Using pencil, ink, or even charcoal, you will learn how to draw what you see, not what you think you see.